 On the day we chose to go trekking in Croatia, strong winds were causing havoc along the coast.
 We could see the wind dancing on the sea and even caught sight of a few water spouts swirling above the sea.
-Between our off-season visit and the temperamental weather, the town was battened down, leaving very few things to do in Omis, Croatia.
+Between our off-season visit and the temperamental weather, the town was battened down, leaving very few things to do in Omis.
 Regardless, before we began our hike to the Omis Stari Grad fort, we walked through the main artery of the old town, leaves whipping in the air around us.
-We popped into St. Michael’s Church, one of the many churches, before locating the Omis castle trailhead (follow the signs through the Old Town).
+We popped into St. Michael’s Church, one of the many churches, before locating the Omis castle trailhead (following the signs through the Old Town).

 The Starigrad Fortress is one of the many Croatia landmarks along the Adriatic Sea – and the fortress mountain hike is one of the top things to do in Omis.
 The steep climb against the side of the sheer rock mountain is vigorous, but well-rewarded with sweeping views over the town and sea.
-The trail was also amazingly protected from the wind, which made for much better hiking conditions than we had anticipated.
+The trail was also amazingly protected from the north wind, which made for much better hiking conditions than we had anticipated.
 For 30 minutes, we followed the trail up steps and over rocks, always at an incline, until we came to a sign post that pointed us in the direction of the Omis fortress.
 From the sign post, it’s a much easier 15 minute hike (although straight into the wind on our visit!) to Fortress Starigrad.